PTC-Education/PTC-Education.github.io/docs/casestudies/research/README.md

     <div class="container">
         <h2>DX Research</h2>
     </div>
     <div>PTC Education aims to encourage thought leadership through strong collaborations with University and STEM instrucdtors who are doing cutting edge Digital Transformation and Industry 4.0 research and teaching.
-Some outcomes from some of those collaborations are highlighted here.
+Some outcomes from some of those collaborations are highlighted here.<br />
     </div>
     <div class="container">
         <table>